tearflake/symp-intro/docs/symp.md

 ...
 ```

 This kind of unary numbers is suitable for performing computations in a very simple manner.
-This is shown by the rewriterOps node where the supported operations are `add`, `mul`, and `fact`:
+This is shown by the rewritingOps node where the supported operations are `add`, `mul`, and `fact`:

 ```
 (NODE
-    (NAME rewriterOps)
+    (NAME rewritingOps)
     (CONTENT
-        (REWRITER
+        (REWRITING
             // Addition
             (RULE (READ (add Z n)) (WRITE n))
             (RULE (READ (add (S m) n)) (WRITE (S (add m n))))